Last Update: April 2020

 Most of the (foreign) visitors choose to visit the temple on a (long) day trip from Siem Reap.
 On the other hand an overnight stay in Sra’Aem or Preah Vihear city to get an early start can be convenient.
 In Sra’Aem there are quite a few guesthouses for such a small village.
 Mind you, there’s even a Boutique Hotel although it’s way overpriced.
 Overall accommodation standards are not very high, but there are one or two decent options at least.
 In Preah Vihaer city the accommodation standards are slightly better, but only slightly.

 Budget = from $10 to $30

 One of the better options in Sra’Aem.
-Khmer guesthouse, typical for the area, but with clean rooms.
-The staff doesn’t speak English, but puts great effort into understand and help you.
-They can arrange arrange your trip to the temple.
-We totally enjoyed our stay here
+Khmer guesthouse with clean rooms.
+The staff doesn’t speak English, but puts great effort into understanding and helping you.
+They can also help to arrange your trip to the temple.
+We totally enjoyed our stay here.